Justin322322/web-dev-course/content/html/06-tables.md

 2. Time slots as row headers
 3. Activities in the cells
 4. Use colspan for activities that span multiple days
-5. Style the table with CSS
+5. Add a caption to describe the table

 ```html
 <!DOCTYPE html>